adrian-evo/wdttc2/README.md

   <img src="./docs/wdttc.png">
 </p>

+## Quickstart - Standalone app

+The standalone executable is created with Miniforge3, Python 3.12, and packed with PyInstaller.
+This means it works out of the box, in standalone portable mode, without installing anything on the system.

+The easiest way to start with this tool is to download the _**standalone-wdttc.zip**_ from the latest release https://github.com/adrian-evo/wdttc2/releases, extract and double click _**wdttc.exe**_ or run _**run-tasks.bat**_ with _Icon_.
+Then on Windows make the icon visible in the notification area with *Windows Taskbar settings -> Select which icons appear on the taskbar*.
+Next, right click on the icon and choose _Check In_, and then verify the generated xlsx file.

+**NOTE:** Sometimes downloaded files from the internet are blocked by Windows.
+If there are errors when running a command below, try first to open the Properties of the zip file and click _Unblock_ before extracting it.

 ## Solution concepts

 This is a highly customizable and transparent open-source solution with Python and Playwright libraries for automating web application.
 It was implemented by using three main concepts: **levels concept**, **check in - check out concept** and **detached concept**.
 Works on Windows and macOS.